 The Board of Directors of BRIDGES CHARTER SCHOOL (“Bridges”) desire to ensure that homeless children and youth are provided with equal access to its educational program, have an opportunity to meet the same challenging state of California academic standards, are provided a free and appropriate public education, are not stigmatized or segregated on the basis of their status as homeless, and to establish safeguards that protect homeless students from discrimination on the basis of their homelessness.

-Definition of Homeless Children and Youth
+BRIDGES Administration and Board Members are fully committed to full educational access for all children and youth.
+As such, the Board will establish, and the Director and Assistant Director will execute a policy to address the needs of homeless children and youth in our community.Definition of Homeless Children and Youth

 The term “homeless children and youth” means individuals who lack a fixed, regular and adequate nighttime residence due to economic hardship.
 It includes children and youths who (42 USC 11434(a)):